mhaddaou/inception-42/README.md

 `RUN` : is a Dockerfile instruction that is used to execute commands during the build process of a Docker image<br>
 `-y` : flag tells the package manager to assume that the user wants to install the packages and dependencies without prompting for confirmation.

+`NGINX`  is a popular open-source web server that is known for its high performance, reliability, and flexibility.
+It is often used as a reverse proxy, load balancer, and HTTP cache